mes-uu/transmission-measurements-project/buoy/README.md

 ## Remarks

-* Vibrations caused by the ship during transits, and the perpetual motion in the water loosened the connections at the turnbuckles.
-This effect was supressed by using zip ties as described in step 3 above.
+* Vibrations of the ship during transits, and the perpetual motion in the water loosened the connections at the turnbuckles.
+This effect can be counteracted by using zip ties as described in step 3 above.
 This improved but did not completely solve the issue.
 The same applies to the screw-locks of the retaining rings, which worked reliably during 12h when strongly tightened

-* [TODO] choice of zip ties matters (interlocking, strains, ...) best to test beforehand

 <!--
 [//]: # (* Lifting and towing: The )